wp-plugins/wp-power-stats/readme.txt

 == Changelog ==

 = 1.3.1 =
 * Fixes a bug when saving options.
-Thank you 'myplugins' and 'michaldunaj' for reporting.
+Thank you 'myplugins', 'michaldunaj' and 'davegiannini' for reporting.

 = 1.3 =
 * New feature: You can now exclude IP addresses from statistics